 Why does Google Cloud Platform matter?

-In terms of basic services, Google offers about the same core functionalities of AWS and Azure, but on a smaller scale.
-Where it really shines, though, is in its big data tools, artificial intelligence (AI) and machine learning initiatives, and container support.
+Google Cloud Platform offers the same core data storage and virtual machine functionality of AWS and Azure, or any other cloud provider.
+Google’s strength lies in big data processing tools, artificial intelligence (AI) and machine learning initiatives, and container support.

-Google's BigQuery and Dataflow bring strong analytics and processing capabilities for companies that work heavily with data, while Google's Kubernetes container technology allows for clear container cluster management and eases container deployment.
-Google's Cloud Machine Learning Engine and various machine learning APIs make it easier for businesses to leverage AI in the cloud.
+Google’s BigQuery and Dataflow bring strong analytics and processing capabilities for companies that work heavily with data, while Google’s Kubernetes container technology allows for container cluster management and eases container deployment.
+Google’s Cloud Machine Learning Engine and various machine learning APIs make it easier for businesses to leverage AI in the cloud.